Endicott Free Library

 George F. has been on the forefront of electronic innovation in area libraries.
 Public terminals permit access to the collections of all forty-three libraries in the Four County System.
 A bank of personal computers offer Internest access and Microsoft Office applications.
 Available on-line databases include thousands of magazine and journal titles, Morningstar investment information, auto repair, reader’s advisory, and more.
 The entire building features free Wi-Fi.
 We offer free online foreign language lessons, downloadable e-books and audiobooks, an array of e-mail newsletters to keep you posted on the latest GFJ news and new titles, and Facebook and Twitter access to stay in touch.

-The library is open Monday through Thursday from 9 AM till 9 PM, Friday and Saturday from 9 AM till 5 PM.
+The library is open Monday through Thursday from 9 AM until 9 PM, Friday and Saturday from 9 AM until 5 PM.
 There are no Saturday hours from the last Saturday in June through Labor Day.
 While we are pleased to provide you with access to the library from your home computer and encourage you to visit us in person to see all we have to offer.